icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 > ###"Upon comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub-divisions of the volume were in error." [^1]

 ##Summary
-The Langmuir drop size distributions are almost normal distributions.
+The Langmuir B drop size distribution is almost a normal distribution.

 ##Key points
-1. The Langmuir drop size distribution are almost normal distributions.
+1. The Langmuir B drop size distribution is almost a normal distributions.
 2. Perhaps it was originally intended that they be exactly normal distributions.
 3. The proposed alternatives in NACA-TN-2708 appears to have larger errors, rather than correcting errors.
+4. The other Langmuir distributions (C, D, E) do not fit a normal distribution as well.

 ##Discussion